waymondo/hoardable/README.md

 Hoardable works for [Single Table Inheritance](https://guides.rubyonrails.org/association_basics.html#single-table-inheritance-sti).
 You will need to include `Hoardable::Model` in each child model you'd like to version, as that is what generates the model's version class.
-The migration generator does not need to be run as the versions will be stored in the same table.
+The migration generator only needs to be run for the parent model, as the versions will similarly be stored in a single table.

 ## Relationships